UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 ### Extra: Taking down the deployed stacks

 To take down the deployed stack for a fresh redeployment in the future, navigate to AWS Cloudformation, click on the stack(s), and hit Delete.
 Please wait for the stacks in each step to be properly deleted before deleting the stack downstream.

+Also make sure to delete secrets in Secrets Manager and a stack in the `us-east-1`.